tan-zhou/Portfolio-academic/content/project/insurance-order-status-update/index.md

 ## Process

 I started by interviewing the Product team members to better understand the research request and define the problem statements.
-Some of questions I asked include:
+Some of the questions I asked include:

 >- What information do you need to have to feel confident to start the project?
 >- What do you know about our users’ preferences around this topic, and what are we not yet sure about?